Wool carrying the Farmer’s Yarn mark can be traced back to named UK farms.

 On hills and in fields, in the work of people who know their land and livestock.

-British wool has shaped the landscapes and rural communities of the United Kingdom for generations.
+British wool has shaped the landscapes and rural communities of the UK for hundreds of years and we value that legacy.

 Sheep raised on UK farms by people who know their land and livestock